 American red oak Quercus rubra

-Also known as: common red oak, eastern red oak, mountain red oak, gray oak
+Also know as: common red oak, eastern red oak, mountain red oak, gray oak

 Q. rubra is a fairly large tree (20-30 m tall; up to about 1 m diameter) that is widespread throughout much of the eastern United States and parts of southern Canada.